eclipse-archived/ceylon-lang.org/documentation/1.0/tour/named-arguments.md

 declaration of an attribute getter, named parameter, or method that builds an object by specifying named arguments to the class initializer.
-You've actually [already encountered](../modules#module_descriptors) this abbreviated syntax, though you probably didn't know it.
+You've actually [already encountered](../modules#module_descriptors) this abbreviated syntax, though you probably didn't realize it at the time.

 We're allowed to abbreviate an attribute definition of the following form: